-The Irish Coffee is a simple cocktail, with just four ingredients, hot coffee, sugar, cream and Irish whiskey, making a warm, slightly sweet cocktail that is perfect for a brunch or as a warming drink on a cold winter day.
-In fact, a cold day in 1942 is how the Irish coffee is reputed to came into being, when a Pan Am Clipper Flying Boat had to return to Ireland after failing to make it across the Atlantic and land in the United States due to a big winter storm.
+The Irish Coffee is a simple cocktail, with just four ingredients, hot coffee, sugar, cream and Irish whiskey.
+This makes a warm, slightly sweet cocktail that is perfect for a brunch or as a warming drink on a cold winter day.
+In fact, a cold day in 1942 is how the Irish coffee is reputed to came into being.
+When a Pan Am Clipper Flying Boat had to return to Ireland after failing to make it across the Atlantic and land in the United States due to a big winter storm.

 As the passengers disembarked, the airport head chef (flying was way more of a classy affair back then, right?) handed them a warm sweet coffee with whiskey and a float of cream on it to help them warm up and recover from their arduous journey.
-Much to the passengers’ delight, this drink not only was delicious, but it was something new to them, and when they asked the chef what they were having, he replied “Irish Coffee!”
+Much to the passengers’ delight, this drink not only was delicious, but it was something new to them.
+When they asked the chef what they were having, he replied “Irish Coffee!”

 Lightly whipped cream is poured slowly over the back of an upside down spoon which helps gently layer it on top of the sweetened coffee and whiskey!
 Boom, you have Irish Coffee!